degreepath/auditor/tests/snapshots/2018-19/major/american-studies.md

 For this section, you must do all of the following:

-- in the subset “Taken Electives”, there must be at least two courses with the “MCD” general education attribute
+- in the subset “Taken Electives”, there must be at least two courses taken with the “MCD” general education attribute
-- in the subset “Taken Electives”, there must be at least two courses at the 300 level
+- in the subset “Taken Electives”, there must be at least two courses taken at the 300 level
 - in the subset “Taken Electives”, there must be enough courses to span at least three departments
 - in the subset “Taken Electives”, there must be at least six courses